 Born in Bogotá, Colombia.

-MFA in Studio Arts with emphasis in Photography, CUNY Hunter College, New York, N.Y.
+MFA in Studio Arts with emphasis in Photography, Hunter College, New York, N.Y.

 Certificate in Large Format Photography, ICP International Center of Photography, New York, N.Y.